eshedhayoun/Distributed-Text-Analysis-Pipeline/README.md

 **Network errors:** Workers catch exceptions and send error messages to result queue.
 Manager marks failed tasks in output.
 All AWS services have built-in redundancy.

-**Broken communications:** All AWS SDK calls have automatic retry with exponential backoff.
+**Broken communications:** The AWS SDK automatically retries failed calls.
 Workers continue processing other tasks if one URL fails.

 ### Concurrency